 The first floor of the Tavern can be hired out in its entirety exclusively for your wedding.
 The venue will be available for the entire day, so there will be plenty of time for your suppliers to set up and for you to take photos of the room should you want to.

 The Nelson Room can accommodate up to 200 guests for a sit down dinner, and 350 guests for a standing reception.
 This room is also licensed for civil weddings.

-Should you want to hold a more intimate ceremony, The Trafalgar Club is the perfect alternative space.
-Located on the ground floor of our venue, it has its own entrance from Crane Street and also features its own bar and a basement dance floor.
-This room can seat 40 dining guests, and 120 for a standing reception.
+Should you want to hold a more intimate ceremony, The Nile Restaurant is the perfect alternative space.
+Located on the ground floor of our venue, it has its own entrance from Crane Street and also features its own bar.
+This room can seat 70 dining guests, and 120 for a standing reception.

 For more information about our wonderful venue, please do get in touch!